NadejdaRasheva/RockPaperScissorsGraphic/README.md

 # RockPaperScissorsGraphic
-This is my game Rock Paper Scissors with fraphic interface.
+This is my game Rock Paper Scissors with graphic interface.